Philosophy of Film: A Book Series by Brill

 Your proposal should contain a “table of contents,” a summary (1000–1400 words), a CV and this SUBMISSION FORM.
 Do indicate when you expect the final manuscript to be ready.
 Also tell us how many chapters have already been published beforehand (typically we limit it to two).
 All final manuscripts must come in perfect English.

-The complete manuscript will be double-blind peer reviewed by external reviewers according to Brill guidelines.
-Manuscripts will not be accepted on the basis of proposals.
+The complete manuscript will be double-blind peer reviewed by two external reviewers according to Brill guidelines.
+Manuscripts will not be accepted on the basis of proposals, sample chapters, or long abstracts.

 Your MS should not be simultaneously submitted to another press.